m1ritter/cse15l-lab-reports/week-9.md

 By: Maddie Ritter

-I had so much fun researching about commands to use with `find` in Week 5 that I decided to do it again this week with `grep`!
+I had so much fun researching commands to use with `find` in Week 5 that I decided to do it again this week with `grep`!
 I again used the file skill-demo1-data to do this activity!
 Let me walk you through what I discovered.

 ## Firstly, `grep -i "string" FILE`
 https://www.thegeekstuff.com/2009/03/15-practical-unix-grep-command-examples/